My name is Jeanne Takenaka, and I might be a little bit excited and a lot humbled to be your hostess for the weekly #TellHisStory linkup.

 - For each link you post, visit one or two neighbors and leave your own encouragement.
 And, maybe visit other sites as well and leave a little love.
 Sharing on social media is always appreciated.
 Use the hashtag #TellHisStory so others can find us.

-- This linkup is intended to be a place where people can find encouragement, rather than a place to sell products.
-Please only link posts that will encourage readers.
+- This linkup is intended to be a place where people can find encouragement, rather than having a primary purpose to sell products.
+Please link posts that focuses first on encourage readers.

 - Be sure to link back to this page so others can join in the fun!